 Can you choose your own solicitors under legal expenses insurance?

 Yes and no.

-But once legal proceedings commence (when the legal “claim form” is issued or an ET1 in an Employment Tribunal) – or if there is a conflict of interest – the law (regulation 6 of the Insurance Companies (Legal Expenses Insurance) Regulations 1990 [SI 1159]) allows policyholders to choose their own solicitors
+But once legal proceedings commence (when the legal “claim form”, or an ET1 in an Employment Tribunal, is issued) – or if there is a conflict of interest – the law (regulation 6 of the Insurance Companies (Legal Expenses Insurance) Regulations 1990 [SI 1159]) allows policyholders to choose their own solicitors.

 If you are adamant that you want a particular firm of solicitors – such as Truth Legal – to represent you from the beginning of your case, then you should make these arguments in writing to the case handler at the insurer.
 Your arguments might include, for example, that your preferred solicitors:

 - Have been instructed by you before proceedings and therefore fully understand the issues.

 - Are nearer to you and it is important that you meet your solicitor in person.

 - Have a particular expertise in the area of law which you need.